lfr/lfr.github.io/fun/_posts/2021-3-4-the-objects-you-know-and-love copy.md

 ## Wait, so objects are good?

-The issue with OOP has never been with *objects* so much as with the *orientation* part.
+The problem with Object Oriented Programming has never been with *objects* so much as with the *orientation* part.

 Objects are not inherently evil, but the above definition means objects are truly a terrible, horrible, no bueno, very bad **basic building block** for a programming paradigm.
 Why?
 Because basic building blocks are supposed to be the **simplest composable element** you can think of.